 Fred Bahnson, co-founder of Anathoth Community Garden in North Carolina, is working on a book, Soil & Sacrament: Four Seasons Among the Keepers of the Earth, forthcoming from Free Press.
-This article first appeared in the August 2011 issue of Sojourners magazine.

 It’s eight o’clock in the morning and I am standing at the base of perhaps the only mountain in southwest Florida.
 Actually, it’s more of a hill.
 According to the plaque in front of me, this 50-foot-high, bulldozer-built mound is called the Tropical Highlands.
 The plaque’s description reads: “Steep land subject to severe eroding.”

 Photo credit: www.fredbahnson.com

 Joel Wildasin is the intern in charge of this part of the Global Farm, part of the Educational Concerns for Hunger Organization, or ECHO.
 He points uphill to the right to several terraces, a good method to slow erosion, but on the hill’s left side is a better system.
 It’s called SALT: Sloping Agricultural Land Technology, an intercropping pattern that alternates perennial hedgerows with annual cash crops.
 According to the folks here at ECHO, the SALT system outperforms terraces when growing crops on steep tropical hillsides.